maria-ramirez

 Understanding the user

-Upon receiving the prompt, I was aware of its complexities, therefore I decided to focus on a specific area: a hospital that exclusively attends ophthalmological patients.
+For the project development I decided to focus on a specific area: a hospital that exclusively attends ophthalmological patients.
 I managed to establish contact with one of the hospital managers who provided me with information, under strict care, to work on the project.

 Afterwards, I proceeded to deconstruct the problem space it into subproblems, which I tackled by establishing a research goal.